dclelland/3LED/README.md

 ### Add Light

 - Finish modal promise helper
+- If light is already added, move it to the end
 - Set up text field validation (i.e. valid IP address)
     - Should add `try` helper to IPv4Address
     - Should also do this in promises where possible
-- Connect this to persistent store

 ### Remove Light

-- Finish modal promise helper
+- Finish menu state stuff first
-- Connect this to persistent store
     - LIFXConnection should have an 'address' helper...

 ### Set Light Color